Have you ever been lucky enough to see without eyes?

 I was not closing my eyes.

-The creator had instructed me to tell people to close their eyes and let their thoughts run off what only their fingers were telling them.
+The creator of the exhibit’s clear instructions had been to close your eyes and let your thoughts run off what only your fingers tell them.

 It was fascinating how different the velvets, embroidery and rough starch felt once I had taken away the primacy of those 150 million rods and cones.
-With that 30% of the cortex disengaged, the other 8% became more prominent and beautiful.
+Suddenly bumps became like mini road blocks to my hands, each thread made itself known and my meeting with the material became more present.
+I felt surprise at the immediacy of the dips and curves that suddenly came and went.
+With that 30% of the cortex disengaged, the other 8% had become more beautiful.